Resolution 3877 - Annexation - Northwest Tracts 234RESOLUTION NO. 3877

 The City Of Kalispell will not provide solid waste

-disposal service to the annexed territOry far a period
+disposal service to the annexed territory for a period

 Police Protection: